NetOfficeFw/LateBindingApi.CodeGenerator/README.md

 Please, read the [contribution guideline](CONTRIBUTING.md) for information about development process.

-The `master` branch contains stable release codebase.
+The `main` branch contains stable release codebase.
 Use the `develop` branch to implement new features.

 ## License